Green function rigidity and the mass of hypersurfaces under inversion

+In the literature, the regularity order $\ell$ is usually chosen to be $2$.
+Accordingly, when we go to study the fourth order energy for the Paneitz operator, the regularity order requires to be $4$.

-The ADM mass of an asymptotically flat manifold $(N^n,g)$ is defined by Arnowitt-Deser-Misner \cite{ADM} in the 1960's in the context of general relativity:
+The ADM mass of an asymptotically flat (AF) manifold $(N^n,g)$ was defined by Arnowitt-Deser-Misner \cite{ADM} in the 1960s in the context of general relativity:

 if the limit exists.
-Here, $\nu$ is the outward pointing unit normal vector field on the sphere $\{|y|=r\}$.
-In \cite{bartnik}, Bartnik proved that when the asymptotic order $\tau>\frac{n-2}{2}$ and the scalar curvature is integrable, then the mass for the asymptotically flat manifold is independent of the choice of asymptotic coordinates and is thus a geometric invariant for $(N,g)$.
+Here, $\nu$ is the outward unit normal vector field on the sphere $\Sp_t^{n-1}:=\{|y|=t\}$ with respect to the Euclidean metric.
+In \cite{bartnik}, Bartnik proved that when the asymptotic order $\tau>\frac{n-2}{2}$, regularity order $\ell=2$ and the scalar curvature is integrable, the mass for AF manifold is independent of the choice of asymptotic coordinates and is thus a geometric invariant for $(N,g)$.
 See Lee-Parker \cite{Lee-Parker} for a good introduction to the basics of ADM mass.